punksta/peerio-mobile/test/readme.md

 ```

+4. Certain tests need to login to existing accounts.
+The credentials for these accounts are found [here](https://github.com/PeerioTechnologies/internal-documentation/blob/master/frontend/e2e-account-credentials.md).
+Add the contents of `e2e-account-credentials.md` to the env.sh file found in your repo (Env.sh should always be ignored by git).

 ## Adding new tests

 Test are written in CucumberJS.
 Specs are in ```spec``` folder and steps definitions in ```code``` folder.